 Option 2: Add the Development PPA (Optional)

-To explore experimental features, use the development PPA instead.
-If you already enabled the stable PPA, remove it first so you only pull packages from one source:
+Alternatively, the development PPA provides experimental features and the latest commits.
+If you already enabled the stable PPA, remove it first:

 sudo add-apt-repository --remove ppa:spvkgn/deadbeef -y